Lokaltog/frontend-tools/packages/cypress-mock-openapi/README.md

 }
 ```

-> The `apiPrefix` can be set globally but also overriden in both commands
+> The `apiPrefix` can be set globally but also overridden in both commands (or omitted completely).

 In your Cypress plugin file: